hdbhdb/hdbhdb.github.io/projects/oculus-senses.md

 <br>
 ![...](/assets/vr-exp-2.png){:width="100%"}
->Environment I designed for our second round of VR sensory studies.
+>Fully functional prototype of environment I designed for our second round of VR sensory studies.

 <br>

+For more details, see our forthcoming paper:

-See original paper: **Bailey, H. D.**, Mullaney, A. B., Gibney, K. D., & Kwakye, L. D. (in press).
+**Bailey, H. D.**, Mullaney, A. B., Gibney, K. D., & Kwakye, L. D. (in press).
 Audiovisual integration varies with target and environment richness in immersive virtual reality. *Multisensory Research.*

 <br>